-Syntax Void (EXC_nmiHook)(Void);
+Void (EXC_nmiHook)(Void);

-Description If EXC_nmiHook points to a function, that function is called by EXC_nmi after it prints information to indicate that an exception occurred.
-See which does nothing.

-EXC_nmi for further details.
+If EXC_nmiHook points to a function, that function is called by EXC_nmi after it prints information to indicate that an exception occurred.
+See EXC_nmi for further details.

-For the MPC module, the default EXC_nmiHook function is FXN_F_nop,
+For the MPC module, the default EXC_nmiHook function is FXN_F_nop, which does nothing.

-■ This function should only be called in the context of exception handling.
+• This function should only be called in the context of exception handling.